morrownr/7612u/Bridged_Wireless_Access_Point-Ubuntu-1.md

 # Channel: 36
 # Country: US

-# needs to match your system
+# needs to match wireless interface in your system
 interface=<wlan0>

 # needs to match bridge interface name in your system